 When we react to anything, it comes from a conditioned space, the sub-conscious, and so is often emotionally charged.
 This creates an “anchor” effect which is why we are left feeling heavy and the emotion can repeat on us time and time again.
 The purpose of an anchor is to prevent the ship from moving, while the rest of the ocean continues moving as it naturally would, around it.
 This is what negatively charged emotions do to our experiences, they prevent us from moving away from them, while the rest of the world carries on as it naturally would, around us.

 The sub-conscious is where we store all our programming, good and bad.
 When the experience sits in our sub-conscious, we use it to navigate through life, adding to it as we go, thus charging it.
 After falling for the avocado as wasabi trick once, the hesitation pops to mind every time someone says, “try this” holding up anything green in your direction.
-We do this as a way of learning whether we should seek that experience again and by means of recognising the experience when it is about to happen again.

 Every time you see the person who evoked “rage” in you or they are even mentioned, because you’ve created an emotional anchor around that experience and therefore that person, you will feel the rage again.